arungudelli/angularjswiki/content/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 The asterisk is just a syntactic sugar to <a href="https://www.angularjswiki.com/angular/what-is-ng-template-in-angular/" target="_blank" rel="noopener">ng-template</a>

-And If you see the generated HTML,no element will be added to the DOM if `ngIf` expression evaluated to false.
+And If you see the generated HTML,no element will be added to the DOM if `ngIf` expression evaluated to `false`.

 {{< figure src="ngif.png" title="ngif" alt="ngif">}}